PDFs in Anvil

 open_form('Ticket', name, date)

 Now, run the app!
-Fill in a name, select a date and click REGISTER to see with the ticket looks like.
+Fill in a name, select a date and click REGISTER to see what the ticket looks like.

 Step 3 - Render and download the PDF